cfg2020apac/team-19/README.md

 <ol>
   <li>Following the Singapore policies for personal data collection and storage(PDPA, etc.)</li>
   <li>Encrypt database.</li>
   <li>Have a data retention policy.
-E.g. Destory all data relating to the client within 3 months of him moving into a house.</li>
+E.g. Destory all data relating to the client after 7 years of him moving into a house/termination of service</li>
 <ol>